carvalholuigi25/lcpbot/README.md

 Name: play, Description: Play a song in your channel!
 Name: playradio, Description: Play a radio in your channel!
 Name: playtop, Description: Play a song before the next in your channel!
-Name: play_myplaylist, Description: Load and play my playlist in your channel!
+Name: playlist, Description: Load and play my playlist in your channel!
 Name: purge, Description: Delete the last messages in all chats.
 Name: queue, Description: View the queue of current songs!
 Name: radio, Description: Get radio list